abenori/jlreq/jlreq-trimmarks.md

 ````

 ## Options
-The following class options (keyval style) are available.
+The following package options (keyval style) are available.

 ### `platex`, `uplatex`, `lulatex`
 Set the engine.
 If it is not specified, then the engine is